umutphp/famous-bugs/README.md

 >
 > [Rachel True](https://twitter.com/RachelTrue/status/1365461618977476610)

 Rachel True shared on Twitter thats she’s getting a error when attempting to log into iCloud.
 It may be appearing because the iCloud is interpreting her last name "True" as a boolean value.
-In her tweet, she noted that she’d been locked out for over 6 months and the problem is still valid at 13 March, 2021.
-Most probably, The iCloud team will come up with a solution soon after this tweet.
+In her tweet, she noted that she’d been locked out for over 6 months and the problem is still valid at 27 February, 2021.
+As this tweet is very popular now, most probably the iCloud team will notice it and come up with a solution soon.

 It is a very common and simple bug because developers tends to forget the importance of the types values.
 Here are some other similar cases;

 - [Jesse Self](https://twitter.com/JesseSelf720/status/1368247643827281926)
 - [Hello, I'm Mr. Null.
 My Name Makes Me Invisible to Computers](https://www.wired.com/2015/11/null/)

 ## Translations